 With forecasting software, this is exactly what you get – cash flow reports generated automatically.

 Automation also saves your cash flow forecasts from human error.
 According to IBM, 88 % of spreadsheets include at least one error.
 Just one mistake could lead to liquidity shortfalls or missed opportunities to expand your business as you either overspend or underspend.
 You then spend more time trying to track down that error when you could be making strategic decisions related to your future growth.

 High Cost of Legacy Treasury Management Systems (TMS)

 Maybe you’re already convinced of the need for small business forecasting software and have been looking into treasury management systems (TMS).
-But, during your search, you’ve discovered legacy TMS can be very expensive, and can’t justify the cost.
-You decide to use Excel, and simply manage all the problems listed above.
+But, during your search, you’ve discovered that most legacy TMS’s pricing is high.
+For your own profitability’s sake, you decide to use Excel, and simply manage all the problems listed above.

 To that, we have two points:

 - Not all TMS are expensive – some even have free models

 - By saving time, you also save money

 If forecasting software reasonably fits into your budget, it’s more than worth it (assuming it has excellent reviews, that is).
 Again, if there’s any single planning tool you can justify investing in, it’s cash flow forecasting software (which is not the same as accounting software).
 That’s because it makes bank data consolidation a breeze, and it’s almost impossible to do proper financial decision-making without it.